-Your local avalanche center can be a great resource for knowing before you go.
+Your local avalanche center can be a great resource for knowing avalanche risk before you go.
 I like to follow the Utah Avalanche Center on Instagram because they share current avalanche conditions and let people know which slopes to avoid.
-Use precaution and stay safe by checking the weather forecast for your area with the NOAA Weather Radar app or Mountain Hub.
-When in doubt, don’t go out.

 What to Pack For Your First Snowshoeing Trek

-Before you strap on your snowshoes and grab your poles, take a few things with you as you head outside this winter.
+Before you strap on your snowshoes and grab your poles, take a minute to few things with you as you head outside this winter.

 - Sunglasses and sunscreen help to protect from harsh UV rays and sun that reflects off the snowy surface.

 - A small backpack with the ten essentials and plenty of water.